MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 - Vertical modification and new verticals are not visible to guest users in an organization.
 - Vertical re-ordering is not supported.
 - Vertical renaming for All tab is not supported in Microsoft search in Bing.
+- Query string variables is not supported in Microsoft Search in Bing.

 ## Troubleshooting